AngryLeaderBB/NLP_class_2024/README.md

 # NLP_class_2024

-Activities for the Natural Language Processing class of the University of Brasilia
+Exercises for the Natural Language Processing class of the University of Brasilia (2024-2)